Atomic Robo: Storylines

 Atomic Robo and the Fightin' Scientists of Tesladyne shows some of Robo's adventures in the 20th century, featuring giant ants, a trip to Mars, a walking pyramid, and two showdowns with his nemesis, Helsingard.
 Volume 1 is currently being released on the iTunes Store for the iPhone/iPod Touch, one issue per month.

-Free Comic Book Day '08: The Tsar Bomb Atomic Robo must stop a rogue Russian scientist from destroying the atmosphere.
+Free Comic Book Day '08: The Tsar Bomb stars Atomic Robo who must stop a rogue Russian scientist from destroying the atmosphere.

 Atomic Robo and the Dogs of War deals with Atomic Robo's missions during World War II, fighting Nazi "weird war" projects.
 Robo must destroy walking tanks known as the Laufpanzers before they end the Invasion of Sicily.
-He must team up with British spy, the Sparrow, and must work with soldier James Milligan to end the Weird War once and for all.
+He teams up with British spy, the Sparrow, and works with soldier James Milligan to end the Weird War once and for all.

-Free Comic Book Day '09: Why Atomic Robo Hates Dr. Dinosaur - Atomic Robo fights Dr. Dinosaur in 1999, refuting his idiotic claims of creating a time machine out of sticks and rocks.
-Dr. Dinosaur then offers Robo what he claims to be the secret of time travel, which turns out to be a box of active hand grenades.
+Free Comic Book Day '09: Why Atomic Robo Hates Dr Dinosaur - Atomic Robo fights Dr Dinosaur in 1999, refuting his idiotic claims of creating a time machine out of sticks and rocks.
+Dr Dinosaur then offers Robo what he claims to be the secret of time travel, which turns out to be a box of active hand grenades.

 Atomic Robo and the Shadow From Beyond Time deals with Atomic Robo fighting against a creature based on Lovecraftian horror.
 The five-issue story details four battles with the creature, each at a different point in Robo's life.

 Free Comic Book Day '10: Flight of the Terror Birds - Atomic Robo, Benjamin and Lang go hunting for a prehistoric bird.